atom-morgan/atom-morgan.github.io/blog/2016-05-05-techs-invisible-minority.markdown

 title: "Asians: Tech's Invisible Minority"
 date: '2016-05-09'
 layout: post
+excerpt: >-
+  So what's causing Asian men and Asian women to outperform whites?
+And more importantly, why isn't this racial discrepancy being addressed when we're talking about white privilege and a lack of diversity?
 ---

 Another day in tech is another day with a [new initiative](http://techcrunch.com/2016/05/03/ellen-pao-freada-kapor-klein-and-others-form-tech-diversity-and-inclusion-war-room/) advocating for more diversity and inclusion within the industry.
 This initiative, [Project Include](http://projectinclude.org/), is being led by well-known women in tech who seem to be working towards making entire careers out of this made up problem.